strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

    .. figure:: screen-shots/edit-role.png
       :alt: PMHC MDS Edit Role
-!!!(insert new image)!!!

-4. Select the PHN from the Organisation drop down list
+5. Select the PHN from the Organisation drop down list
-5. Select a role by clicking the tick box next to the relevant organisation.
+6. Select a role by clicking the tick box next to the relevant organisation.
    Multiple roles can be assigned and these roles are shown as blue tickets.

-   *Please note: roles are automatically inherited from ah higher organisation and displayed as a light grey tick.
+   *Please note: roles are automatically inherited from a higher organisation and displayed as a light grey tick.
 Inherited roles can not be edited or deleted by a User Management role at the suborganisation level.*

-6. Click the blue 'Save' button, or click the 'cancel' to edit without saving changes.
+7. Click the blue 'Save' button, or click the 'cancel' to edit without saving changes.
 !!!(change done to save and add a cancel button - to be consistent with edit organisaiton)!!!

 You will receive confirmation that the users role has been saved and they will